Turin–Modane railway

 The Turin–Modane railway is the international rail connection from Turin, Italy to Modane, France.
 It passes through the Susa Valley and the Fréjus Rail Tunnel.
 Together with the French Culoz–Modane railway it is often called "Fréjus Railway" or "Mont Cenis Railway".
+A major landslide in August 2023 forced its closure for over a year.

 Despite running under the Fréjus Pass, it is sometimes called the Mont Cenis Railway because, from antiquity until the Fréjus Rail Tunnel was opened in 1871, most people used the Mont Cenis Pass to get between France and Italy.
 From 1868 to 1871 the temporary Mont Cenis Pass Railway ran over the Mont Cenis pass to link the French and Italian railways.